-No Deliverable Milestone 01 Mainta ining the specifications Q3 2024 a.
-Description of Deliverable: Update BL4 Release 2 specifications with integrated priority backlog topics, with the following tasks: $\circ$ Import of the relevant specifications into the System Pillar engineering environment.
+No Deliverable Milestone 01 Mainta Maintaining the specifications a.
+Description of Deliverable : Update BL4 Release 2 specifications with integrated priority backlog topics, with the following tasks: o Import of the relevant specifications into the System Pillar engineering environment.
 Assumption: EULYNX tools and methods are used for all System Level 5 specs in SP, so for the model import the effort is small.
 But explanation and requirements documents need to be imported to Polarion, linked and integrated.
-Complete priority backlog topics on specifications (SMI, SDI, SCI- P) • Publish a release update with integrated priority backlog topics. b.
-Sub-Milestones: Import of the relevant specifications into the System Pillar engineering environment Dec 2023 Model import and explanation and requirements documents imported in Polarion. - June 2024 3.
-Documents with priority backlog topics on specifications are completed, resulting in new release BL4 Release 3 - By June 2024 с.
-Definition of done: Documents described in a. and b. are in Polarion, reviewed by the mirror group (if applicable) and ready for SPCG revision.
+Complete priority backlog topics on specifications (SMI, SDI, SCI- P) Publish a release update with integrated priority backlog topics. b.
+Sub-Milestones : 1.
+Import of the relevant specifications into the System Pillar engineering environment Dec 2023 2.
+Model import and explanation and requirements documents imported in Polarion. - June 2024 3.
+Documents with priority backlog topics on specifications are completed, resulting in new release BL4 Release 3 - By June 2024 C. Definition of done : Documents described in a. and b. are in Polarion, reviewed by the mirror group (if applicable) and ready for SPCG revision.
 In addition, model is import into SP engineering environment. d.
-Interaction with other Domains: 1.
-Imports coordinated with Engineering Environment Team.
+Interaction with other Domains: Imports coordinated with Engineering Environment Team.
+Politographes to be reviewed by the domains with which are 2.
 Deliverables to be reviewed by the domains with which an interface is described.

-No Deliverable Milestone 02 Need o f Light Signals (Lead T2 MIG, TACS supports) Q2 2024 a.
-Description of Deliverable: Report of the impact on the specification and requirements for light signals within the SERA system based on: $\circ$ The envisaged system is specified without light signals.
+No Deliverable Milestone 02 a.
+Description requirem o T c ii f c o T a n nals (Lead T2 MIG, TACS supports) on of Deliverable: Report of the impact on the specification and nents for light signals within the SERA system based on: The envisaged system is specified without light signals.
 Discussions within the Operational Process and in the Migration Domain indicating also the possible need for optical wayside indicators (light signals).
-Possible examples are shunting signals, fallback signals and border signals between existing and new lines.
-On the other hand, a trackside design with light signals creates more complex functionalities and operational processes. $\circ$ The TACS domain should clarify the impact on the specification and requirements for light signals within the SERA system, if really needed. b.
-Sub-Milestones: No с.
-Definition of done: Documents described in a. are/is in Polarion are approved by T2 MIG and TACS domain and no further support is requested by Migration Domain. d.
-Interaction with other Domains: Dependency from Migration and Operational design.
-03 asic Operational Analysis (CONEMP) and System Analysis according to Q4 2024 SEMP a.
-Description of Deliverable: Description of the asset management and life cycle processes (installation, setup, maintenance, exchange) and their operational requirements.
-Sub-Milestones : No с. the domain and mirror group and ready for SPCG revision. d.
-Interaction with other Domains: T2 Traffic CS and T2 TCCS, PRAMSS
+Possible examples are shunting signals, allback signals and border signals between existing and new ines.
+On the other hand, a trackside design with light signals creates more complex functionalities and operational processes.
+The TACS domain should clarify the impact on the specification and requirements for light signals within the SERA system, if really needed.
+Q2 2024 approved requeste d.
+Interactio stones: No n of done: Documents described in a. are/is in Polarion are d by T2 MIG and TACS domain and no further support is d by Migration Domain. on with other Domains: Dependency from Migration and nal design.
+03 Add basic Opera SEMP a.
+Description cycle pro operation b.
+Sub-Mile c.
+Definition the doma on of Deliverable: Description of the asset management and life cesses (installation, setup, maintenance, exchange) and their nal requirements.
+Q4 2024